dmytro-x/laravel-8-mandrill-driver/README.md

 This package allowed to use Mandrill driver functionality in Laravel 8.

 Be careful.
-Laravel 9 use Swift Mail, which not supported by this Package.
+Laravel 9+ use Symfony Mailer, which not supported by this Package.

 You can install this package via composer: